-From a modern perspective, this sounds crazy.
+From a modern perspective, this sounds wrong.
 And I know it’s still too abstract.
 So, I have an assignment for you, a thought-feeling experiment.
 Go outside, breathe deeply, and imagine that every natural thing you encounter, every natural thing you see, taste, hear, smell, touch is your unconscious.
 You don’t need to accept it as true.
 Just imagine it is.
 Your unconscious: entirely knowable, not hidden at all, not opaque at all, not actually ‘un-anything.’
 It’s been right in front of you your entire life.
 All around you.
 You knew it as a child.
 Everyone knows it as a child.
 I’ve been following this assignment for weeks.
 This grass-my unconscious-this grass.
 This tree-my unconscious-this tree.
 This night sky-my unconscious-this night sky.
 This cloud-me.
 This horse-me.
 Dirt-me.
 Stone-me.
 Forest-me.
 Us.
 Together.

 Do the assignment.
 Not just once.
 Do it again and again, and don’t stop.
 See where this imagining takes you.
 What new/old knowledge comes?
 What does it explain to you that didn’t make sense before?
 I find it explains a lot.
 And in my private moments I’ve been weeping with joy.
 The world is enchanted.